mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/07-wsgi-servers.markdown

 ## WSGI servers learning checklist
-<i class="fa fa-check-square-o"></i>
-Understand that WSGI is a standard Python specification for applications and servers to implement.
+1. Understand that WSGI is a standard Python specification for applications and servers to implement.

-<i class="fa fa-check-square-o"></i>
-Pick a WSGI server based on available documentation and tutorials.
+1. Pick a WSGI server based on available documentation and tutorials.
 Green Unicorn is a good one to start with since it's been around for awhile.

-<i class="fa fa-check-square-o"></i>
-Add the WSGI server to your server deployment.
+1. Add the WSGI server to your server deployment.

-<i class="fa fa-check-square-o"></i>
-Configure the web server to pass requests to the WSGI server for appropriate URL patterns.
+1. Configure the web server to pass requests to the WSGI server for appropriate URL patterns.

-<i class="fa fa-check-square-o"></i>
-Test that the WSGI server responds to local requests but not direct requests outside your infrastructure.
+1. Test that the WSGI server responds to local requests but not direct requests outside your infrastructure.
 The web server should be the pass through for requests to and responses from the WSGI server.

-### What's next after your Python code is running?